M109 howitzer: Operational history

 Upgrades to the cannon, ammunition, fire control, survivability, and other electronics systems over the design's lifespan have expanded the system's capabilities, including tactical nuclear projectiles, guided projectiles (Copperhead), rocket-assisted projectiles (RAP), family of scatterable mines (FASCAM), and cluster munitions (the dual-purpose improved conventional munition, DPICM).

 In August 2015, South Korean K55A1s fired rounds behind the Military Demarcation Line as a warning after several North Korean provocations.

 During the Russian invasion of Ukraine, Ukraine has used M109 howitzers donated by Western countries.
 According to video and photographic evidence compiled by the open-source intelligence website Oryx, as of 24 September 2024, at least 70 units of different variants had been lost (54 destroyed and 16 damaged).

 Design

-The M109 was developed by the Ground System Division of United Defense LP, now BAE Systems Land and Armaments.
+The M109 was developed by the Ground System Division of United Defense LP, later BAE Systems Platforms & Services.